Yokmp/Molten_Metals/README.md

-# A small Mod for Factorio built around Scrap.
+# A small Factorio mod which adds molten ores.

-This README is a stub!<br />

 This Mod is written under Factorio 1.1.33.
-It inserts its data in the data-updates stage.
+It inserts its data in the data stage.
-Affected are only "vanilla-names" (iron, copper, steel).
-If you want to add scrap for other mods recipes then just edit data-updates.lua where youll find the two array at the top of the file.
+Affected are only "vanilla-ores" (iron and copper).
+If you want to add ores from other mods just edit data.lua where you'll find the two arrays at the top of the file.

 ## Updates
 * Initial release